top of page

 Discover the Saumya Ayurveda Way

-Deep down, you already know what you’re searching for: a new framework for living – one that brings your entire being back into balance.
-With Saumya Ayurveda, you’ll receive individualized guidance to create the physically, mentally, and spiritually vibrant life you crave.
+Deep down, you already know what you’re searching for: a holistic framework for living that supports your entire being.
+With Saumya Ayurveda, you’ll receive personalized guidance, lifestyle strategies, and expert Ayurveda consultations designed just for you.

-Veena is a Certified Ayurvedic Practitioner and meditation teacher, and monk.
+Veena is a Certified Ayurvedic Practitioner, meditation teacher, and monk with decades of experience in holistic healing and Ayurveda.

 As seen in...